test1234d5x2/Wallet-Guru/README For Submission.md

 - <code>testing</code> folder: These contain some tests regarding the Recurrence Rule class and for the blockchain tests.
 - <code>middlewareAPINonPersistent</code> folder: This folder contains the code for ExpressJS API.
 However, this is not used for the actual application.
 This was used during development to speed up the initialisation instead of having to take a long time starting up the blockchain network.
 As in the name, this development API uses non-persistent storage.
 This API was used mainly to test the frontend in a way that simulates the app working.
 - <code>middlewareAPI</code> folder: This is the ExpressJS API that is used by the running application.
+- <code>blockchain-network</code>: This folder contains the smart contracts and the config files for running the blockchain network.
+- <code>caliper-workspace</code>: This folder contains the code to benchmark the blockchain network.

 ## Steps To Get The Project Fully Running